What is this and what’s it doing on the bottom of the lake?

 Help came to the scene quickly.
 Butch Fish was on the way to the scene “the water was about 7 feet deep, but the plane rested very close to the drop off.”
 Roger Lyons, Jim Dandar, Buzz and Kathy Belcher hopped into Roger’s Magnum Skier and sped to the scene.
 Once they arrived, Jim Dandar, a firefighter from Toledo, dove to the cockpit.
 “On my first dive, I couldn’t free him.”
 He returned to the surface and got help from Butch.
 Butch remembers “I released the harness and pulled him through where the windshield had been.”
 The victim was brought to the surface, those present–Butch, Jim, Buzz and Kathy Belcher–positioned him in Roger’s boat.

 It quickly became apparent that Harry Faling had not survived.
-According to Jim Dandar, a doctor’s cursory examination at the scene suggested as much.
+According to Jim Dandar, a doctor’s cursory examination at the scene confirmed it.
 The boat met emergency crews on a dock near Pleasant View.
 Adding to the horror of the incident, Harry’s son, Larry, ran out on the dock as the boat arrived.